dib-lab/elvers/docs/plass.md

 ## Quickstart

-Run Trinity via the [Protein Assembly workflow](protein_assembly_workflow.md) or via the [plass_assemble subworkflow](plass_assemble.md).
+Run PLASS via the [Protein Assembly workflow](protein_assembly_workflow.md) or via the [plass_assemble subworkflow](plass_assemble.md).
 These workflows will run preprocessing and kmer-trimming for you prior to assembly, and may run additional downstream steps.
 To run PLASS as a standalone program, see "Advanced Usage" section below.
 ```
 ./run_eelpond nema-test plass_assemble
 ```